 Pohnpei Island, FSM, is halfway between Hawaii and the Philippines in the Pacific Ocean.
 It is home to more than 30,000 residents, who are either native Pohnpeians or immigrants from surrounding islands.
 Locals speak both English and Pohnpeian.

 The island is one of the wettest areas in the world, with more than 200 to 400 inches of rain annually, depending on location.
 It has a year-round tropical climate and lush, fertile scenery, with a variety of plant and animal life.
-The area is also home to ancient ruins, which are relics from past colonial powers and powerful island kings.
+The area is also home to ancient ruins, which are relics from past colonial powers and island royalty.

 Additional School Information

-COM-FSM offers residential housing at its National Campus in Palikir.
+The college offers residential housing at its National Campus in Palikir.
 Residence halls include amenities like bathrooms, showers, lounges, on-site laundry rooms, computer labs, and study rooms.
 Bedrooms are furnished with bunk beds and mattresses, and are shared by four students at a time.

 Students also have access to on-campus health services from qualified nurses.
 The on-campus health centers have pharmacies and dispensary services, and can assist students with chronic illnesses, injuries, and preventative health care.